math77/weird-actions/README.md

 * NFTs are locked into the merger contract

+### MergeNFT (same collection)

+Same as MergeNFT above, but using the same collection.

+The creator can split the process into two steps, allowing users to mint NFTs first and then at another time they merge X tokens in order to mint a new one.

 ### Friend-invite mint

 It allows artists and creators to implement a mint-invite based minting process.